 Board of Directors Meetings

-Board meetings are held every 2nd Tuesday of each month at 6:30 p.m.
-Meetings are held at the office of MCBSDD located at 12 Northport Plaza, Hannibal, Missouri
+Our Board of Directors Meetings are held every 2nd Tuesday of each month at 6:30 P.M. at our headquarters, located at 12 Northport Plaza, Hannibal, Missouri.

 Steve Viorel – Secretary/Treasurer